k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 2. Click **...** in the **Actor > Remark** to open the Remark window and add remarks on the Actor object.

-Note that if you export the Actor and create an Actor Type based on the exported Actor, the Actor's Remarks are copied to the Description of the newly created Actor Type.
+Note that if you export an Actor and create an Actor Type based on it, the Actor's Remarks are copied to the Description of the new Actor Type.

 **********************************************************************************************************************